status-im/status-mobile/doc/debugging.md

 When building/fixing/refactoring components, it can be annoying to set-up the component for instant visual feedback (i.e. finding it in the UI when fixing/refactoring; finding a place for it when building from scratch).
 Very often if the location of the screen containing your component nested deeply in the app, you might have to do a lot of repeated navigation, nevermind logging in every time the app reloads (even with fast refresh disabled this happens quite often).

-To aleviate this discomfort and make the development cycle more *pleasant*, you can use one of the following options (*_both of which involve the ...
+To alleviate this discomfort and make the development cycle more *pleasant*, you can use one of the following options (*_both of which involve the ...
 REPL ༼ つ ╹ ╹ ༽つ, so make sure you have that set-up with your IDE/editor_*)

 #### REPL-ing to a screen

 This one is straightforward, just evaluate a navigation dispatch form from anywhere:
 ```cljs
 (comment (rf/dispatch [:navigate-to :your-favorite-buggy-screen]))
 ```
 > TIP: you can run this from an untracked user namespace `(ns user)`, from which you can experiment or interact with the REPL.
-This is where I usually keep my development navigation forms (thanks to @ilmotta for both these tips).
+This is where I usually keep my development navigation forms.

 #### REPL-ing a component

-This was is also straighforward, but there are some small differences.
+This is also straighforward, but there are some small differences.
 Just like above, we only have to evaluate a dispatch form, as follows:
 ```cljs
 ;; example debugging a quo component, although it could be any other component e.g. from the `status-im2` ns.
 (comment (re-frame/dispatch [:debug-component